-From this introduction, you can read of Camden Town’s origins, building, nineteenth century life and conservation for the future.
+This is the draft opening page for a planned web site for Camden Town’s history.
+You can read of Camden Town’s origins, development, nineteenth century life, and concerns for conservation for the future.

 Smaller terraces housed working class families, artisans and tradesmen; in larger villa houses lived middle classes.
-Churches were built – both Established and dissenting – and schools for boys and girls.
+Places of workship were built, schools for boys and girls and also adult education.

-Camden Town was referred to in literature and became a residence for people in the arts, sciences and in music.
-As well as skilled trades such as engraving and making musical instruments, there was employment at the canal wharves and the railways and in factories for printing.
+Camden Town is referred to in the contemporary literature and became a residence for people in the arts, sciences and in music.
+As well as skilled trades, such as engraving and making musical instruments, there was employment at the canal wharves and the railways and in factories for printing.

 After the First World War much of the housing was sold to private investors and to the Church Commissioners.
 After the Second World War, parts of the estate were demolished for rehousing; but from the 1960s (with changing law enabling tenants to buy their freehold) the remaining Georgian housing was improved by both private owners and the Council.